Regulating New Technologies and Uncertain Risks

 Module description

 This module will give you a unique opportunity to explore the cutting-edge field of risk regulation, at the crossroads of law, politics and science.
-It will focus on the challenge of regulating uncertain risks to public health and the environment, taking a close look at regulatory areas such as biotechnologies, nanotechnologies, chemicals and pesticides.
-Furthermore, it will cut across legal systems and analyse different bodies of case law, providing an in-depth overview of different scientific and regulatory approaches to the governance of risk.
+We will focus on the challenge of regulating uncertain risks to public health and the environment, taking a close look at regulatory areas such as biotechnologies, nanotechnologies, chemicals and pesticides.
+Furthermore, we will cut across legal systems and analyse different bodies of case law, providing you with an in-depth overview of different scientific and regulatory approaches to the governance of risk.

 Shall uncertain risks be run as long as they have not been scientifically proved and established?
 How is the precautionary principle implemented in practice?
 How to balance technical expertise, public perception of risk, political sovereignty and democratic legitimacy?
 How is the transnational neo-liberal agenda impacting on consumer and environmental protection standards, and is it triggering a race to the bottom?
 What role is being played by experts and market actors, at times of globalisation?
 Ultimately, what are the socio-economic implications of different models of risk regulation?